New Training Course – Design and Implementation of Sensory Tests

 Program

-Overview and selection of tests based on context and objectives (1 hour)
+Overview and Selection of the Test Based on Context and Objectives (1 hour)

-Ingredient Substitution with the Triangle Test (2 hours)
+Ingredient Substitution Using the Triangle Test (2 hours)

 Case study prepared by the instructor – Using the Tastelweb® software: